MicrosoftDocs/azure-devops-docs/docs/boards/queries/using-queries.md

 > [!NOTE]
 > Separate multiple project names with the list separator that corresponds to the regional settings defined for your client computer, for example, a comma (,).

 The **Team Project** field becomes available only after you check  **Query across projects**.
-Moreover, when **Query across projects** is unchecked, only those fields from those work item types defined in the current project appear in the **Field** drop-down menu.
+When **Query across projects** is unchecked, only those fields from those work item types defined in the current project appear in the **Field** drop-down menu.
 When **Query across projects** is checked, all fields from all work item types defined in all projects in the collection appear in the **Field** drop-down menu.

 ::: moniker-end